 Debit Card Fraud occurs when the information contained on your debit card is stolen and used to obtain funds from your account without your authorization.
-Card reading devices are used to obtain the electronic data from the magnetic stripe on your card, and hidden cameras or false Personal Identification Number (PIN) pads are used to obtain your personal access code.
-That's why it is imperative that you protect your PIN.
+Card reading devices are used to obtain the electronic data from the magnetic stripe on your card and hidden cameras or false Personal Identification Number (PIN) pads are used to obtain your personal access code.
+That's why it’s important that you protect your PIN.

 The difference with chip technology

 Cards with chip technology use an embedded microchip to encrypt information, making it more difficult for unauthorized users to copy or access the data on the card.
 The move to chip-enabled card technology is the latest innovation in an evolving debit and credit card payment environment.
-Chip technology is already tested, proven and in wide use around the world, and chip-enabled cards are quickly becoming the new global standard for enhanced safety and security.
+Chip technology is already tested, proven and in wide use around the world.
+Chip-enabled cards are quickly becoming the new global standard for enhanced safety and security.

 Information about Fraud and Debit Card safety

 Protecting our clients from potential losses as a result of financial crime is very important to CIBC.
 We communicate and work with law enforcement agencies, the Interac Association, the Canadian Bankers Association and other financial institutions on an ongoing basis to protect our clients from financial fraud.
 But, despite our best efforts to prevent fraud, it does occur.

 What CIBC is doing to combat debit card fraud

 While Interac shared services are among the most secure in the world, debit card fraud can still occur.
 As a member of the Interac Association, CIBC is committed to helping protect our clients from debit card fraud.